sdfgeoff/spacegame-godot/documentation/src/networkbus/messages/topics.md

 ```
 extends RefCounted
 """
-Information about a particular launcher/gun that updates frequently (current state)
+Information about a particular launcher/gun that updates infrequently (eg mount position)
 """

 ## What type of launcher is this?
 This generally indicates what type of